(This article has been updated on 19 January, with more solidarity statements)

-Meanwhile, farmers, peasants and activists in Korea, Indonesia, Canada, Brazil, Kenya, Nepal, Bangladesh, Sri Lanka, United States, Pakistan and Portugal have sent their messages of solidarity to protesting farmers in India.
+Meanwhile, farmers, peasants and activists in Korea, Indonesia, Canada, United States, UK, Brazil, Kenya, Nepal, Bangladesh, Sri Lanka, Pakistan and Portugal have sent their messages of solidarity to protesting farmers in India.

 The Korean Peasant League, one of the largest peasant unions in South Korea sent a video message from their leadership extending support to Karnataka Rajya Raitha Sangha in India and hoped that the government will roll back the three legislations soon.